 Fertilizer

-Capsicum plants love being fed during their active growing season.
-Regular fertilizing will help them grow faster, and produce larger fruits.
+Regular fertilizing will help your plant grow faster, and encourage it to produce bigger peppers.
 A rich, organic plant food is the best type to use.

 Pest Control